Advertisement

 Role and duties of the position

 The nature and difficulty of the work have a big impact on compensation.
 There is higher remuneration for roles requiring specific abilities, knowledge, and responsibilities.
-Positions having more power to make decisions, leadership responsibilities, or those crucial to the organization come with higher pay.
+Positions like those under the GS-11 pay grade, for example, come with a structured salary range based on job responsibilities and qualifications.
+For more details on the GS-11 pay scale, check out Pay Scale for GS-11.

 Knowledge and Certifications